Contact: Daryl Kimball, Executive Director, (202) 463-8270 x107

 The INF Treaty's verification protocol certified reductions through a combination of national technical means (i.e., satellite observation) and on-site inspections—a process by which each party could send observers to monitor the other's elimination efforts as they occurred.
 The protocol explicitly banned interference with photo-reconnaissance satellites, and states-parties were forbidden from concealing their missiles to impede verification activities.
 Both states-parties could carry out on-site inspections at each other's facilities in the United States and Soviet Union and at specified bases in Belgium, Italy, the Netherlands, the United Kingdom, West Germany, and Czechoslovakia.

-In recent years, Russia has raised the possibility of withdrawing from the INF Treaty.
+Since the mid-2000s, Russia has raised the possibility of withdrawing from the INF Treaty.
 Moscow contends that the treaty unfairly prevents it from possessing weapons that its neighbors, such as China, are developing and fielding.
 Russia also has suggested that the proposed U.S. deployment of strategic anti-ballistic missile systems in Europe might trigger a Russian withdrawal from the accord, presumably so Moscow can deploy missiles targeting any future U.S. anti-missile sites.
 Still, the United States and Russia issued an Oct.
-25, 2007 statement at the United Nations General Assembly reaffirming their “support” for the treaty and calling on all other states to join them in renouncing the missiles banned by the treaty.
+25, 2007, statement at the United Nations General Assembly reaffirming their “support” for the treaty and calling on all other states to join them in renouncing the missiles banned by the treaty.